oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-hyperion-siebel-gbu/hyperion-essbase/essbase-solution-definition/files/essbase-solution-definition.md

 *Guide:*

-*A subsubsection, if cleaner separation of Resilience and Recovery into HA, DR, and Backup & Restore is needed.*
+*A subsection, if cleaner separation of Resilience and Recovery into HA, DR, and Backup & Restore is needed.*

 *Example:*